 For the final 4 weeks, we had a new group for the whole time and also gained another counsellor, Nick as his bunk was now empty.
 This eased the workload a little which was nice, plus the final group of kids were all great and so easy going, a welcome relief to the previous 2 weeks.
 A few highlights from this period were another theme park trip which I actually missed due to it being my day off (more on days off a the end), plus the Cayuga Olympics, where the whole camp gets put into teams and has to compete against one another.
 You had to ensure all the kids got behind it otherwise you had a horrid time, but our group and the counsellors I was with really put in a lot of energy to this so although by the end I may have had no voice and we didn’t win overall, it was a great experience for all.
 Also sadly one of our campers for those final 4 weeks actually broke his arm.
 It was when he was out doing one of his activates so I had no part to play in it but it did cut short his time at camp.
 There was also the final summer ball where everyone got all dressed up and I think the staff were equally as emotional as the campers to be leaving after an awesome summer.

 But just as soon as summer had come it was over, at least at Cayuga.
-However, I still had 4 weeks left in the US to travel around post-camp.
+I still had 4 weeks left in the US to travel around post-camp (read about my post camp travels here).
 In total I earned around $1500 as a wage for the summer but doubled that amount with tips from the parents which would be my spending money for my travels.
 Camp had been everything and more I wanted it to be.
 I had made lifelong friends with so many of the staff members, many of which I have seen since and still keep in touch with.
 The group was so fun to be around, playing stupid games amongst ourselves during camp as well as just having the best laugh with each other.
 All of which added to the campers enjoyment as we were having a great time too.
 Some of the people you become closest to are the people you share day’s off with.
 This is on a rotation basis so there were 3 groups, A day, B-day and C-day.
 I was in B-day and although you only get 6 days off in the whole 9 weeks you would make the most of them.
 Leaving camp at 6 pm and then not returning till like 11 pm the following day.
 We would all head off to a nearby town or cabin somewhere and have a night messing around drinking, before exploring the area a little bit the next day always coming back with stories, or waiting to hear the stories from other groups days off.
 Other highlights would be porch time after all the kids were in bed, the cabins were grouped so there would be 3 cabins in a row, whereby after lights-out all the counsellors from those cabins would sit out and relax.
 Some of my best memories are from chilling here with my fellow staff.
 It’s an experience I wont forget and memories which I still hold dear.
 The only downside was being 19 so it felt like I had become a child again as the legal age for so much is 21 in America.
 But I don’t regret going and if I hadn’t gone that summer I don’t think I would have found the time to fit it in so I’m so pleased I went when I did.
 Some people returned for a second summer and while it crossed my mind a second term would always be compared to the first and I wouldn’t want to tarnish my experience by going again.